dfornis/dfornis/content/post/2023-06-14-expost-evaluation/index.md

 author = "David Fornborg"
 title = "Ex-post policy evaluation with the synthetic control method" date = "2023-06-14" description = "The European Commission has requested Sweden to evaluate the effects of its excise tax exemption for high-blended biofuels.
-In response, we submitted an evaluation plan, a condensed version of which I will present here, where I also test it empirically using a counterfactual method on observational data."
+In response, we submitted an evaluation plan, a condensed version of which I will present here, where I also test it empirically using a counterfactual method with observational data."

 series = ["Themes Guide"]
 aliases = ["migrate-from-jekyl"]